Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Two illustrative applications

-The treatment effect estimates and 95\% confidence CIs are similar for all the estimators except the IPW estimator, which corresponds to a more negative estimate and a larger confidence interval (Figure \ref{fig:MIMIC}).
+The treatment effect estimates and 95\% CIs are similar for all estimators except the IPW estimator, which corresponds to a more negative estimate and a larger 95\% CI (Figure \ref{fig:MIMIC}).
 However, all estimates and 95\% CIs indicate that IAC non-significantly reduces 28 day mortality by a small percentage.
-The fact that the minimal weights, ATO, and our proposed estimates are similar likely indicates that there is limited treatment effect heterogeneity.
-Thus, the main difference between these estimators for this application are in terms of covariate balance and target population.
-Figure \ref{fig:MIMIC} shows the weighted treated and control sample for three pre-treatment covariates in comparison to the sample mean for those covariates (the black horizontal line).
+The fact that the minimal weights, overlap weights, and PRTBW estimates are similar likely indicates that there is limited treatment effect heterogeneity.
+Thus, these estimators primarily differ in their target populations and the covariate balance achieved.
+Figure \ref{fig:MIMIC} shows the weighted treated and control sample means for three covariates in comparison to the sample mean (the black horizontal line).
 IPW and minimal weights do not exactly balance any of the covariates, with corresponding average standardized mean differences (SMD) of $0.161$ and $0.008$, respectively.
 In contrast, all other weights exactly balance the treated and control distributions.
-Our proposed design-based weights where Algorithm \ref{alg:adaptive} is initiated with rare binary covariates corresponds to the smallest $g(\bm{x})$ set.
-In Figure \ref{fig:MIMIC}, these weights balance both diastolic pressure and the SOFA score to the target population, which is not true of any of the other estimators.
+The smallest $g(\bm{x})$ set is selected for our method when Algorithm \ref{alg:adaptive} is initiated with rare binary covariates.
+In Figure \ref{fig:MIMIC}, the corresponding design-based weights balance both diastolic pressure and the SOFA score to the target population, which is not true of any of the other weights.
 Supplementary Figures \ref{fig:MIMIC_tc}-\ref{fig:MIMIC_cp} show the SMD for all covariates 1) between treated and control groups; and 2) between treated/control groups and the target population.
-While these estimators yield similar estimates and 95\% confidence intervals for this application, our proposed estimators tend to have improved covariate balance and/or correspond to a minimally modified target population.
+While these estimators yield similar estimates and 95\% CIs for this application, our proposed estimators tend to have improved covariate balance and correspond to a minimally modified target population.